kyldvs/template-revery-app/README.md

 # `hello_world`

-This is a Reason library.
+This is a Revery app.

 ## Template Init